TijanaJelic/recipe-finder/README.md

 - Get random recipe
 - See recipe details

-This project was made in June 2021.
+This project was made in June 2021. <br />
 **Techstack:** HTML, CSS and vanilla JavaScript

 ## Demo: